pulseshift/ui5-lib-visualization/docs/ChartDataPoint.md

 * <a href="#getValue">getValue</a> Overwrites getter in order to make sure it is a valid value.
 As the data type is any it might also be a string (for example).
 * <a href="#getHigh">getHigh</a> Overwrites getter in order to make sure it is a valid value.
 As the data type is any it might also be a string (for example).
 * <a href="#getLow">getLow</a> Overwrites getter in order to make sure it is a valid value.
 As the data type is any it might also be a string (for example).
+* <a href="#getValueOrValuePair">getValueOrValuePair</a> Unified method to get correct value object based on data point type.

 <br/>